 “Learn more,” “join free,” and “add to cart” are some proven phrases to use on your web store.
 And, you should A/B test your wording to find out what CTAs provide the biggest incentive and achieve the highest ecommerce conversion rates for your store.

 10. Publish high-quality images and videos of your products

 Crappy photos in product descriptions can be a turn-off for many shoppers.
 If they can’t envision what a product will look like once they have it in their possession, they are more likely to make the effort to shop offline so they know what it is they’re buying.
 So, you need to give your product images and videos some extra love.

 Interesting backgrounds, real-life use situations, and entertaining or educating imagery will have a tremendous impact on your sales.
 Really, your product photos should be treated as mini ads, showcasing the value in the purchase.
 Use professional photos and enhance each of them to drive more transactions for your online store.

 I’ve already mentioned social proof and UGC because your shoppers trust other consumers.
 And, people who are just getting to know your brand are more likely to trust a family member, friend, or influencer over you.
 Why?
 Because they know you have something to gain.
 A referral program allows you to leverage previously-established trust to grow your retail operations.

 Tools like Referral Candy and Conjured Referrals can help you create stunning, automated referral programs.
 Your customers get rewards for finding new customers, and most of the work is off your plate.

-Most eCommerce platforms have a built-in coupon and discount code generator to help you create deals that nurture more sales.
+Most ecommerce platforms have a built-in discount and coupon code generator to help you create deals that nurture more sales.
 Research the options available on your system and see what apps, add-ons, and plugins you can find to create discount campaigns that boost your transactions.